How to Master Audio With Fairlight

 Step 3: Equalization

 This next step is pretty important, but there’s a catch.
 Your audio is going to be different than mine.
 Check out this tutorial all about EQ.
-As an example, this is how I edited the EQ for my clip.
+As an example, this is how I the EQ for my clip.

 EQing AudioEQing AudioEQing Audio